 How Cats Get Worms

 There are a few ways cats can catch worms.
-If they get infected feces or parasite eggs on them, chances are they’ll groom themselves and ingest the parasite.
-Here are some places they may come into contact with worms:1
+If they get infected feces or parasite eggs on them, chances are, as they groom themselves, they’ll ingest the parasite.
+Some other ways they may come into contact with worms include:1,3

-- From sharing a litter box with a cat who has worms
+- Sharing a litter box with a cat who has worms

-- From padding through an infected area, like a lawn
+- Walking through an infected area, like a lawn

-- From hunting and catching an infected rodent or other small creature
+- Hunting and catching an infected rodent or other small creature

 Types of Worms in Cats and Their Symptoms

-While there are many kinds of worms, cats are particularly susceptible to six types.
-The worms spread through eggs and infected feces.
-Here are the dangerous ways each type of worm could affect your cat:1
+While there are many kinds of worms, cats are particularly susceptible to certain types.
+The worms mostly spread through eggs and infected feces.
+Here are some ways each type of worm could affect your cat:1

-- Tapeworms: These can cause intestinal inflammation and blockages.
+- Whipworms: These can cause intestinal inflammation and irritation.

-- Heartworms: These can cause heart and respiratory damage and blockages.4
+- Heartworms: These can cause heart and respiratory damage and potential heart failure.

-- Hookworms: These can cause skin lesions and anemia.
+- Hookworms: These can cause anemia, eczema, and bacterial skin infections.

 Other symptoms of worms in cats

-Your cat’s symptoms may vary depending on how bad the infestation is.1 A late-stage worm infestation can have life-threatening symptoms, while newly hatched worms may only cause minor, if any, symptoms.
-Nevertheless, here are some other signs of worms in cats:5
+Your cat’s symptoms may vary depending on how bad the infestation is or how long it’s been progressing.
+Nevertheless, here are some general signs of worms in cats:1,3

 - Vomiting and diarrhea